gertrude-app/swift/macapp/readme.md

 ## Dmg woes...

 - runing `run dmg` fouls up the signature somehow, instead:
-- after exporting the notarized app, run it through the `DropDMG` app
+- after exporting the notarized app, run it through the `DropDMG` app by opening the app and choosing `File` -> `New from Folder/File...` and pointing it at the new app
 - once it makes the `.dmg` file, double check it by opening the dmg (so the disk is _mounted_), and then run: